iamsilvio/deleteonerror.com/content/posts/WindowsUsbStick.md

 categories: [windows, itstuff]
 ---

-If you have to install Windows Server 2019 manualy, you will come to the point where you ask yourself how you should install a ISO without burning the image to a physical disk and search this damned USB 2.0 External DVD drive which is covered by cobwebs in the cellar?
+If you have to install Windows Server 2019 manually, you will come to the point where you ask yourself how you should install a ISO without burning the image to a physical disk and search this damned USB 2.0 External DVD drive which is covered by cobwebs in the cellar?

 The Prerequisites are plain simple

 - windows Iso file
-- usb stick (at least 8GB)
+- USB stick (at least 8GB)
 <!--more-->
 ## Step 1: Format the Stick

-Open a Priviledged Powershell or Cmd
+Open a privileged PowerShell or Command line

 ``` cmd
 > diskpart